Foreign Enlistment Act 1870: Prosecutions and non-prosecutions under the 1819 and 1870 acts

 Authorities in Britain generally did not enforce the act, and it was often ignored, both in Britain and in British North America (to which the act applied), except in rare situations in which the foreign military activity threatened British neutrality in armed conflicts.
-More than 5,000 Britons served with Simon Bolivar in the Albion Legion and other units during the Spanish American wars of independence.
+More than 5,000 Britons served with Simón Bolívar in the Albion Legion and other units during the Spanish American wars of independence.
 The 300 Britons who participated in the 1832 military campaign of Dom Pedro of Brazil against Portugal were also not prosecuted.
 Nor was any action taken against the Irish and Quebec Catholics (British subjects) who fought on behalf of the Papal States (as Zouaves) in the late 1860s, during the Italian Risorgimento.

 Britain was neutral in the American Civil War, yet more than 50,000 British North Americans (many Canadians) fought for the Union during the war, and a much smaller number for the Confederacy.
 There were only a handful of prosecutions.
-In the small number of prosecutions, the Canadian courts rejected jurisdictional challenges raised by the accused, concluding that the imperial act applied in British North America.
-The highest-profile case was that of Colonel Arthur Rankin, a militia officer of the Legislative Assembly of the Province of Canada who in the summer of 1861 personally offered his services to Abraham Lincoln, accepted a Union commission, and raised the First Michigan Lancers.
+In the small number of prosecutions, the Canadian courts rejected all jurisdiction challenges raised by the accused, concluding that the imperial act applied in British North America.
+The highest-profile case was that of Colonel Arthur Rankin, a militia officer of the Legislative Assembly of the Province of Canada who in the summer of 1861 personally offered his services to Abraham Lincoln, accepted a Union commission and raised the First Michigan Lancers.
 Rankin was prosecuted in October 1861; the court rejected Rankin's arguments on jurisdiction, dropped the charge of "recruiting" and referred the charge of enlistment to the Court of Queen's Bench; ultimately, the prosecution was dropped.
-Rankin denounced the Foreign Enlistment Act as a violation of the rights of him and other "Canadian gentlemen not only willing but eager to" fight for the Union as part of their "perfect right to enrol themselves in the cause of freedom – that of the North against the South."
+Rankin denounced the Foreign Enlistment Act as a violation of the rights he and other "Canadian gentlemen not only willing but eager to" fight for the Union as part of their "perfect right to enrol themselves in the cause of freedom – that of the North against the South".

 Parliament formally suspended the law on one occasion – in 1835, during the First Carlist War, for two years, permitting British subjects to join the army of Queen Isabella II of Spain.